App Size Optimization#

 Maintaining Multiple Slim APKs#

-If you do not plan to publish your app on Google Play, you can split the app into multiple APKs and differentiate them based on factors such as screen size or GPU texture support.
+If you do not plan to publish the app on Google Play, you can break the app into multiple APKs and differentiate them based on factors such as screen size or GPU texture support.

 For details, see Configuring APK Splits and Maintaining Multiple APKs.